rackerlabs/support-how-to/content/rackspace-email/set-up-mobile-sync.md

 5. When asked "*How would you like to connect to the mail server?*", select the **Mobile Sync** button.
 <!--insert mobile sync setup 4.PNG-->

+6. Follow the instructions which are customized to your specific device type.